LogikSim/LogikSimPython/README.md

 LogikSim
 ========

+### Our Vision ###

 Our vision is to build the earth's best software to understand digital circuits; A logic simulator that makes it easy and fun to explore and design digital circuits starting from simple AND gates, up to complex computing systems as we see them today.

+### Who uses LogikSim ###

-The target audience of LogikSim are newcomers to the field of digital electronics of any age.
+Our target audience are newcomers to the field of digital electronics of any age.
 We specifically target educational programs.
 For which we provide a free solution to gain practical experience in upper high school or university level courses.
 With our software students can design logic circuits by themselves and learn key lessons from firsthand experience.
 We are sure this will both increase the depth and quality of courses covering digital circuits.

+### Why we build LogikSim ###

 We have always been fascinated by the huge levels of abstraction that makes it possible to build processors from simple two input logic